Outreach and Advocacy

 Schools (all levels)

-• Meet and Greet with a guide dog user and dog
+• Experience a personal meet and greet with a guide dog user and their guide dog to deepen understanding

 Videos